 It will be made by inviting instrument makers, instrument technicians and instrument sellers to show the differences and qualities of each instrument detail.

-Techniques and Analysis (1st and 2nd Year BMus)
+Techniques and Analysis (1st and 2nd Year Undergraduate)

 This two-year, seminar-based course aims to develop understanding and appreciation of music at a technical level.
 Pastiche composition aims to provide facility in manipulating musical materials and ideas.
 Analysis of musical processes cultivates an ability to make informed performance decisions.
 Electives in T&A are available in Year 3.

-History of Western Music (1st and 2nd Year BMus)
+History of Western Music (1st and 2nd Year Undergraduate)

 This two-year course focuses on the musicological, social and political context of composers within the western art tradition.
 It will be extended to history of Jazz, World and contemporary Pop music, to research and discover the influence and exchanges between “Classical Music” and popular music today.

-Music and Identity (1Year BMus Jazz, optional to all other students)
+Music and Identity (1Year Undergraduate, optional to all other students)

 This course examines the origins of commercial music in terms of (sub) culture, gender and politics.